mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/ClientAPITypeScript.md

 ### delete

-`delete` is used to delete the first record that matches a given required filter.
+`delete` is used to delete the first REST Document that matches a given required filter.

 #### Options (delete)